murilobellatini/dialog2rasa/README.md

 ### Testing

-This project includes a tests folder in the repository, where you can find `pytest` tests to ensure the reliability and functionality of the package.
+This project includes automated unit tests when distributed as a PyPi package (triggered by Github actions workflow).
+Please be sure to test your code and extend the tests with `pytest` before submitting a pull request.
+This will ensure reliability and functionality of the package.

 ## License